Mighty Throw Barbarian Endgame Build Guide

 The Mighty Throw Barbarian is an absolute beast in pretty much all content.
 Here's why it is a great build:

-• High defense from its permanent Challenging Shout, Doombringer, and the Wat Rune.
+- High defense from Challenging Shout, Doombringer, as well as permanent Fortify and Barrier.

-• High mobility with Shroud of False Death and Charge.
+- High mobility with Rallying Cry, Shroud of False Death and Charge.

 Credits